kshulgina/codetta/README.md

 1. Aligning the input nucleotide sequence to the entire Pfam database, generating an alignment summary file.
 2. Inferring the genetic code from the alignment summary file.

 Step 1 (Pfam alignment) is by far the more computationally intensive step of the analysis.
 We can provide the alignment summary files for any subset of the bacterial and archaeal genomes analyzed in Shulgina & Eddy (2021) upon request.
+Alternatively, this process can be parallelized across many machines on a computing cluster.

 ## Download and setup